-Some Super Bowl props have reached a level of popularity that they’ll receive a hefty number of wagers no matter who is playing in the Big Game.
-Here are some of those favorites so that you can look out for them when you’re making your selections:
+Some Super Bowl props have reached such a level of popularity that they’ll receive a hefty number of wagers no matter who is playing in the Big Game.
+Here are some of those favorites so you can look out for them when you’re making your selections:

 Coin toss: Heads or tails?

 One of the top Super Bowl props every year is betting on whether the coin toss will land on heads or tails.
 The coin toss at the Super Bowl is a big event, often with a former player or coach performing the honors.
 In addition, there is always a special commemorative coin for the event.
-With 50/50 odds of picking the correct option, it’s not something that you can research.
+With 50/50 odds of picking the correct option, it’s not something you can research.

-However, just because the odds are 50/50 doesn’t mean that sportsbooks will be that generous with the lines.
+However, just because the odds are 50/50 doesn’t mean that sportsbooks will be overly generous with the lines.
 They must put vigorish into the lines, and thus most sportsbooks will offer around -110 for each side.
-This means that you would need to bet $110 to win $100 if you bet correctly, with your winnings and your original bet forming your overall payout.
+This means you would need to bet $110 to win $100 if you bet correctly, with your winnings and your original bet forming your overall payout.

 Color of Gatorade bath

-One thing that bettors like to look at is the primary colors of the two teams competing in the game and then hoping that the winning team matches one of its colors with Gatorade.
+One thing that bettors like to look at is the primary colors of the two teams competing in the game and then hoping the winning team matches one of its colors with Gatorade.
 As you might imagine, this strategy is by no means always successful.

 You’ll find many fun Super Bowl prop bets related to the touchdowns during the Super Bowl.
 One of the most popular is betting on who will be the first player to score a touchdown.
 If it’s a passing touchdown, the receiver is the player who is credited.
 Potential returns can be quite high if you somehow manage to successfully identify a dark horse as the correct pick.